 - Could introduce an owner-occupancy clause that requires you to live in the house for a certain period of time after refinancing

-That's why the decision to refinance shouldn't be taken lightly.
-Understand all costs and impacts of refinancing before making any decisions.
+That's why the decision to refinance a house shouldn't be taken lightly.
+Understand all costs and impacts of refinancing your house before making any decisions.

 There are, of course, situations in which it simply doesn't make sense to refinance.
 These include the following.

 - If you plan to sell the home before you'll break even

 - Having lower monthly payments but significantly higher long-term costs than your original mortgage

 As well as not being able to secure low enough rates for the move to make sense financially.
 Everyone has their reasons for refinancing their house or choosing not to.
 To make the best decision for you, be sure to thoroughly review all documents and clauses, understand all associated fees, and have a firm grasp of how refinancing will affect your bottom line.